paypaldev/PayPal-React-FullStack-Standard-Checkout-Sample/README.md

 ## Run this project

+You can clone this repo and follow the instructions below or run in on [Stackblitz](https://stackblitz.com/edit/stackblitz-webcontainer-api-starter-nvw8fy?file=README.md) and follow the instructions below.

 ### Config Frontend
 - Inside of the `.env` file, enter your PayPal client ID for the `REACT_APP_CLIENT_ID` enviroment variable.
 - Run `npm install` in your terminal